We will show you in this page,

 headlamp is fully charged.

-6 Charging an iPod nano 8GB, from the EL8 Headlamp and Solar Panel at the same
+Charging an iPod nano 2GB with the EL8 Headlamp and the Solar Panel together, and using the EA6-USB adapter

 2. Plug solar panel to "T" adapter and "T" adapter to headlamp